VincentWei/minigui-docs/README.md

 # MiniGUI Documents

-We maintains the documents for MiniGUI Core and MiniGUI Components in this repository.
+We maintains the documents for MiniGUI Core and MiniGUI components in this repository.

 ## Table of Contents